Find out when you'll get your results

 If you don't get a place at your firm or insurance university, you can try to find a place on another course through UCAS Clearing.

-If you have not met your offer and need to speak to us you can call us on 01225 976833 from 8.00am on Thursday 18 August
+If you are an A level student and need to speak to us on results day, you can call us on 01225 976833 from 8:00am on Thursday 17 August.

 Remarks and appeals